frequently asked questions

 Do graduates find jobs?

+Yes.
 While job hunting is rarely a stress-free process, CGP alumni tend to find significant success in the field.
 Most graduates who are open to moving to a new area find employment within six months, if not sooner.
-While those tied to specific city are more at the whim of the local job market, with a degree from CGP they are well placed for positions that do appear.
+While those tied to specific city are more at the whim of the local job market, with a degree from CGP, they are well placed for positions that do appear.
+On average CGP graduates have a 90-100% success rate in finding jobs within twelve months of graduation.

 What is the faculty-student ratio?

-CGP has three full-time faculty, and four part-time adjunct faculty, and a student enrollment of about thirty.
+CGP has four full-time faculty, and numerous part-time adjunct faculty, and a student enrollment of about thirty.

 Does the Folk Culture program still exist?